bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/bios.md

 # type: bios

 On Windows computers, this object returns strings that identify the version of the BIOS.
-On other computers, all bios expressions will fail gracefully, rather than generating an error.
+On other computers, this object does not exist.

 # date of &lt;bios&gt; : string